 The Foundation also keeps records related to family members active in the management of the bank or executive board members: André Oscar Wallenberg, Jacob Agathon Wallenberg, Knut Agathon Wallenberg, Gustaf Oscar Wallenberg, Marcus Wallenberg sr, Oscar Wallenberg, Axel Wallenberg, Jacob Wallenberg, Marcus Wallenberg, Marc Wallenberg jr and Peter Wallenberg.

-The Foundation keeps no records related to Raoul Wallenberg.
+The Foundation keeps no personal records related to Raoul Wallenberg.

 A Large Number of Records